JM792/Vuzix-test/README.md

 # Documentation

- - How to focus single View in center of the screen
+ - how to focus single View in center of the screen
  - animation used between activities
- -